-5.7.
+6.7.
 Capacity Development

-Note: General provisions for capacity development are provided in sections 2.7, 3.7 and 4.7 of this Manual.
+Note: General provisions for capacity development are provided in sections 2.7, 3.7 and 4.7.

-5.7.1 Members not capable of implementing required standards should establish agreements with appropriate Central Facilities or establish partnership with more experienced stations in the form of stations twinning.
+6.7.1 Members not capable of implementing required standards should establish agreements with appropriate Central Facilities or establish partnership with more experienced stations in the form of stations twinning.

 Note: In some regions of the world, and for some GAW variables, where there is a clear lack of capacity, Members may be requested to help support a station, or existing stations may be approached to become a part of GAW.
-Such requests and invitations come after approval by the appropriate SAGs.
+Such requests and invitations come after approval by the appropriate Scientific Advisory Group (SAGs).

-5.7.2 Members should use the GAW Training and Education Centre (GAWTEC) programme, as available for capacity building and staff training in measurement of the specific GAW variables.
+6.7.2 Members should use the GAW Training and Education Centre (GAWTEC) programme, as available for capacity building and staff training in measurement of the specific GAW variables.